storiesjs/stories/packages/core/src/components/radio-group/readme.md

-# stories-radio-group
+# str-radio-group

-The stories-radio-group displays a group of options with radio buttons and enables selection of one option from the list.
+The str-radio-group displays a group of options with radio buttons and enables selection of one option from the list.

 <!-- Auto Generated Below -->